apache/maven-site/content/markdown/repositories/layout.md

 The layout is responsible to translate the artifact coordinates into generic paths, that is later used to construct some URI (file path, URL, it depends on context).
 Obviously, since Maven;s inception in 2002 the layout evolved as well.
-Due simplicity, we will cover current layout (aka "maven2" or "default"), as since Maven 3.x release, the deprecated "Maven1 layout" is not supported anymore.
+For simplicity, we will cover current layout (aka "maven2", "default"), as since Maven 3.x release, the deprecated "Maven1 layout" (aka "legacy") is not supported anymore.

 This above implies following: if the repository contains a file that is "not on layout" (does not obey layout transformation rules discussed below), that file is "not addressable" by Maven coordinates, you cannot make Maven